zaltark/Pred-Rd-Accidents/data/README.md

 2.  **`road_type`**: The 'urban' road type is associated with a noticeably higher mean `accident_risk` compared to 'rural' and 'highway'.
 This feature is likely acting as a proxy for latent variables such as traffic density, intersection complexity, and pedestrian activity.

+3.  **`holiday`**: The mean `accident_risk` is consistently higher on holidays compared to non-holidays, across all times of day.
+This suggests that `holiday` is a strong predictive feature.

 ## Proposed Feature Engineering

 Based on our EDA, the following feature engineering steps are proposed before modeling: